Navigation: Network & Remote Installation >

 Make sure you have the latest Windows operating system service patches installed before proceeding.

-SQL Express 2005 or higher only
+Your SQL Express version must be 2005 or higher.

 It is your responsibility to be knowledgeable about SQL databases, especially about how to backup.

 It is suggested to review any known issues about SQL before proceeding, including those identified in our AyaNova Support Forum

 Use of AyaNova with SQL Express is a 7 step process

 •The server and networked computers will communicate via TCPIP.
 If your network is not yet configured, do so.
 If you are not experienced with this, please contact your local computer center.